LIPS-scheme/lips/docs/docs/scheme-intro/core.md

 Some Scheme implementation will evaluate that expression and get the first value.
 And some implementation will throw an error about expecting number but got multiple values.

-To safety access both values you can use `call-with-values` procedure:
+To safety access both values, you can use `call-with-values` procedure:

 ```scheme